Pakistani army: Afghan soldiers flee attack, cross border

-The Afghan “soldiers have been provided food, shelter and necessary medical care as per established military norms,” the Pakistani army said, adding that it had informed Afghan authorities of the development.
+The Afghan soldiers “have been provided food, shelter and necessary medical care as per established military norms,” the Pakistani army said, adding that it had informed Afghan authorities of the development.

-There was no immediate response from Kabul and no information about the fighting on the Afghan side of the border.

 The Taliban have swiftly captured territory in recent weeks in Afghanistan, and seized strategic border crossings with several neighboring countries.
 They are also threatening a number of provincial capitals — advances that come as the last U.S. and NATO soldiers complete their final withdrawal from Afghanistan.